-Figure 2-34 Installing a Drive into the 3.5-inch Drive Bay (Diskette Drive shown)
+Figure 2-36 Installing a Drive into the 3.5-inch Drive Bay (Diskette Drive shown)

 - 4. Connect the appropriate drive cables: - a.
 If installing a diskette drive, connect the power and data cables to the rear of the drive and connect the other end of the data cable to the connector on the system board labeled FLOPPY. - b.
 If installing a second hard drive, connect the power and data cables to the rear of the drive and connect the other end of the data cable to the next available (unpopulated) SATA connector on the system board by following the numbered sequence of the connectors. - c.
-If installing a media card reader, connect the USB cable from the media card reader to the USB connector on the system board labeled MEDIA. - 5.
+If installing a media card reader, connect the USB cable from the media card reader to the USB connector on the system board labeled MEDIA.
+If the media card reader includes a 1394 port, connect the 1394 cable to the 1394 PCI card. - NOTE: Refer to System Board Drive Connections on page 30 for an illustration of the system board drive connectors. - 5.
 Replace the optical drive. - 6.
 Replace the front bezel and access panel. - 7.
 If the computer was on a stand, replace the stand. - 8.
 Reconnect the power cord and turn on the computer. - 9.
 Lock any security devices that were disengaged when the access panel was removed.